 - Bring to boil, reduce heat and simmer uncovered until lentils are tender but not mushy, about 16 to 20 minutes.

-- Drain lentils and discard bay leaf.
+- Drain lentils and discard bay leaf and thyme.

 - Place in a large work bowl with carrots, celery, red pepper, red onion, parsley, garlic, lemon juice, olive oil, salt and pepper.